 Calculating Moving Average in Google Sheets using a Formula with GOOGLEFINANCE and AVERAGE Functions

-Calculation of moving average simply involves finding the average for a given number of days.
-Let’s say we want to calculate 5-day SMA for GOOG assets over the past month.
+Calculation of moving averages involves finding the average for a given number of days.
+Let’s say we want to calculate a 5-day SMA for GOOG assets over the past month.
+You could go an manually pull that information from Yahoo Finance, but we already discussed the faster method.

 For this we need to first import the closing prices of the GOOG stock for the past month.
 The TODAY() function returns the current date, so we can use this function to get the stock prices for the past month, as follows: